choreonoid/choreonoid-doc/en/agxdynamics/install/agx-platform.rst

 Supported Platforms
 ===================

-| The AGX Dynamics plugin has been tested as working on the following environments.
+The AGX Dynamics plugin has been tested and confirmed to work on the following environments and versions as of August 2021.
-| We recommend using the latest version as described below.
-| For other platforms, it can be used if the corresponding platform of Choreonoid and AGX Dynamics match.

-  * OS : Ubuntu16.04 LTS x64, Windows 10
+* OS: Ubuntu 20.04 x64, Ubuntu 18.04 x64, Windows 10
+* Choreonoid development version latest commit
-  * AGX version: 2.20.0.1, 2.21.1.2, 2.21.3.0, 2.22.0.1
+* AGX version: 2.30.4.0